anuragraiii/Msc-CS/README.md

-# This are the Practical and Project of Different Subject Which Completed in
+# This are the Practical and Project of Different Subject Which Completed Msc-Cs-Semester-1
-Msc-Cs-Semester-1